Stop the Spread – Cleaning and Disinfecting Commercial Properties

 Pay attention to high traffic areas

-Although, there may be less people entering commercial properties and meetings taking place online; there will still be areas in many commercial properties that will still see people come and go frequently.
+After lockdown, commercial properties are seeing more and more use again and people come and go frequently.
 Therefore, special attention should be given to make sure these areas such as entrance ways are cleaned and disinfected regularly.
 Retail stores may see particular high footfall currently so extra effort should be made to ensure employee and customer areas are disinfected using the right chemicals.

-It can be difficult to know how often you should disinfect areas; particularly during a pandemic.
+It can be difficult to know how often you should disinfect areas; both in a pandemic and post pandemic.
 When would a full deep clean advised and when is daily cleaning sufficient?

 Cleaning of a facility should take place daily whilst during a pandemic it is recommended that cleaning happen twice daily particularly in settings such as healthcare facilities or manufacturing facilities.
 This means cleaning and disinfecting commonly touched areas that could increase risk of infection transmission.